-If you’re struggling to pay your bill on time due to financial difficulties, you can contact your mobile phone provider and ask about their financial hardship policy, which they are required to have under the code.
+If you’re struggling to pay your bill on time due to financial difficulties, you can contact your mobile phone provider and ask about their financial hardship policy.
+They are required to have this policy under the code.

 The financial hardship policy should provide clear information on the options available to you for managing any financial hardship relating to your mobile phone service.

-The Australian Communications and Media Authority has more information to help if you can’t pay your bill.
+The Australian Communications and Media Authority oversees this code and has more information to help if you can’t pay your bill.

-The ACCC held a regional mobile issues forum with several regional, consumer and government stakeholders in 2018.
-The forum examined several issues, including the lack of accurate and reliable mobile coverage information.
+The ACCC held a mobile issues forum with several regional, consumer and government stakeholders in 2018.
+The forum examined issues such as the lack of accurate and reliable mobile coverage information.

-Following the forum, the Australian Mobile Telecommunications Association, Optus, Telstra and Vodafone Hutchison Australia agreed to work together on improving the comparability of their mobile coverage maps.
+Following the forum, the Australian Mobile Telecommunications Association, Optus, Telstra and Vodafone Hutchison Australia agreed to work together to improve the comparability of their mobile coverage maps.
 As a start, they’ve agreed to use consistent terminology when describing indoor coverage, outdoor coverage and external antenna.
 The project is ongoing.

 For more information about the ACCC’s work on regional mobile issues see Industry engagement on implementing proposed measures.